StephenCleary/blog-stephencleary-dotcom/blog/_posts/2015-04-30-a-tour-of-task-part-10-promise-tasks.md

 title: "A Tour of Task, Part 10: Promise Tasks"
 series: "A Tour of Task"
 seriesTitle: "Promise Tasks"
-description: "An analysis of Task.Delay, Task.Yield, Task.FromResult, Task.Factory.FromAsync, TaskCompletionSource, and TaskExtensions.Unwrap; and discussion of whether they should be used for asynchronous and/or parallel code."
+description: "An analysis of Task.Delay, Task.Yield, and Task.FromResult; and discussion of whether they should be used for asynchronous and/or parallel code."
 ---

 Last time, we looked at [ways to start Delegate Tasks]({% post_url 2015-03-03-a-tour-of-task-part-9-delegate-tasks %}).
 Today we'll look at the most common ways to create Promise Tasks.
 As a reminder, Promise Tasks are tasks that represent a kind of "event" within a system; they don't have any user-defined code to execute.